Troubleshooting API Error Codes

 Server-Side Status Codes

-The 5XX group of status codes usually return in response to a server error, but an invalid API call that should respond with a 4XX can also return a 5XX error if not caught correctly on the server.
+The 5XX group of status codes usually returns in response to a server error, but an invalid API call that should respond with a 4XX can also return a 5XX error if not caught correctly on the server.
 Here are the 5 most common errors and how to fix them.

 500 Internal Server Error